sloopstash/kickstart-ansible/README.md

 # Kickstart Ansible
-Deploy sample CRM application and Redis server on Docker containers in single shot using Ansible playbooks.
-The application is built on Python Flask micro framework and use Redis as database.
+The ultimate aim of this Ansible starter-kit Git repository is to help you deploy a sample CRM app and Redis database server on Docker containers in singleshot using Ansible playbooks and Ansible roles.
+You need user manual to operate the starter-kit.
+Contact us to get the user manual and start learning Ansible today.